Troj80/Magisk-Files/README.md

 > **Completely uninstall previous Magisk before installing custom Magisk build.
 Even switching between custom Magisk builds also require full uninstall.**

+## Build Fingerprint/Property Spoof

+Some ROMs used to spoof properties in a quiet different way, which creates a difference in either spoofed build fingerprint or property.
+This creates a glitch within the properties and make CTS profile failing.
+If mismatch is the case, then only CTS profile response is breaking not the safetynet itself.
+You can still have your banking apps working.
+You can check for **Netflix** and **Mario Run** in Playstore, those two Apps are affected by actual break in safetynet.

+> **This isn't a thing that can be fixed with Magisk Hide or Safetynet Patch.**

 ## Installation

 * Uninstall previous Magisk